 There are five basic types of wine: red, white, rosé, sparkling, and dessert, each with their own distinct taste and suitable for different occasions.
 Depending on what your preferences are and what the accompanying meal is, it can be enjoyed accordingly.

-Don’t be afraid to try out some new dishes with the foods I suggested from this article.
-Some of them may seem strange, but who knows, maybe you will find something you really like.
+Don’t be afraid to try out some new dishes with the foods I suggested in this article.
+Some of them may seem strange, but maybe you will find something you really like.

 Of course, if you are here for some trivia knowledge, hopefully, these are enough to help you win the game night and impress your friends.